MennoBordes/Minor-AI-2019_2020/README.md

 # 3. Additional info
 In the X-plane_instuctions folder are a couple of files that will be useful for reading/writing data from/to X-Plane

+# 4. Currently active
+View the 'todo' file in the xplane folder for the following steps